Large Animal Vet in Warrick County

 - The veterinarian has sufficient knowledge of the patient to initiate at least a general or preliminary diagnosis of the medical condition of the patient.
 This means that the veterinarian is personally acquainted with the keeping and care of the patient by virtue of a timely examination of the patient by the veterinarian, or medically appropriate and timely visits by the veterinarian to the operation where the patient is managed.

-- The veterinarian is readily available for follow-up evaluation or has arranged for the following: emergency vet coverage, and continuing care and treatment.
+- The veterinarian is readily available for follow-up evaluation or has arranged for the following: emergency referral and continuing care and treatment.

 - The veterinarian provides oversight of treatment, compliance, and outcome.